mx-psi/tfg/text/CompSci/02-shor.md

 :::

 By the previous discussion this proves [@thm:shor].
-For finding *all* factors of a given number we may repeat [@algo:shor] and succesively divide the integer until we reach a base case.
+For finding *all* factors of a given number we may repeat [@algo:shor] and successively divide the integer until we reach a base case.
 This would also take a polynomial amount of time, $O(\log^4 N)$.

 :::{.comment}
 ## Quipper implementation